SommerAntje/sommerantje.github.io/contents/en/blog/deploy-nuxt-app-to-github-pages.md

 A Canonical Name record is a type of resource record in the Domain Name System that maps one domain name to another.
 This can prove convenient when running multiple services from a single IP address.
 One can, for example, point _ftp.example.com_ and _www.example.com_ to the DNS entry for _example.com_ , which in turn has an A record which points to the IP address.

-I also use CNAME records for my subdomain pointing to <inline-code>sommerantje.github.io</inline-code>.
+I also use CNAME records for my subdomain pointing to `sommerantje.github.io `.

-For having these changes be made I had to contact the provider service to add the DNS settings like the following:
+For having these changes to be made, I had to contact the provider service to add the DNS settings like the following:

 ```
   DNS A Records for my domain antje-sommer.de: